Postal 2: Compilations

 On November 13, 2006, RWS Released a compilation of Postal - Classic and Uncut, Postal 2: Share the Pain, Apocalypse Weekend, A Week in Paradise, and Eternal Damnation, along with extra content (Postal Babes and video clips from "their cutting room floor") as the Postal Fudge Pack on a 3-way hybrid DVD for Windows, Linux, and the Mac.
 Recent copies of the Fudge Pack also include a Steam key for Postal, Postal 2 Complete and Postal III.

 The Postal X: 10th Anniversary edition contains all the content from the Postal: Fudge Pack as well as introducing new content such as a cereal box, A Very Postal Christmas, Music to Go Postal By, and previews for both Postal III and the Postal film.

 Postal 2 Complete is an online compilation containing Postal 2: Share the Pain and its expansion Apocalypse Weekend which is available from both the Desura platform for Linux, Mac and Windows and from GOG.com for Windows.
 The Linux version available from Desura was newly updated for its release on the digital distribution platform.
 The pack was made available through Steam on November 2, 2012, after successfully getting Greenlit by the community.

-In November 2017, Running with Scissors released Postal XX: 20th Anniversary, a compilation of all Postal titles (including Postal III) and the Postal film.
+In November 2017, Running with Scissors released Postal XX: 20th Anniversary, a compilation of all Postal titles and the Postal film.

+In March 2024, the Fudge Pack was reissued as a Blu-ray data disc, containing all Postal titles released up to that point, the Postal film and several bonuses.

 Mods

-Eternal Damnation

-Postal 2: Eternal Damnation is a total conversion of Postal 2 by Resurrection Studios, released as a free download in 2005 and in the Postal Fudge Pack a year later.
-The plot concerns a man called John Murray, who is in a mental asylum after having killed a man who tried to hurt his girlfriend.
-Murray is also seen in Postal 2: Paradise Lost as an Easter egg.
+The game shipped with a level editor based on UnrealEd called POSTed, which allows for the creation of new levels, scenarios and cutscenes.
+Later releases of the game also come with support for submitting custom content to the Steam Workshop.